-If her husband stayed married to her divorced her before she died, her parents pass to charity. would inherit it all.
+If her husband staved married to her until she died, he would inherit it all.
+If he would inherit it all.

-The court said in these cases they sometimes see a potential for financial gain these cases some person very close to the on one side or the other.
-But they take the patient, who can honestly say what the relatives' arguments at face value and do patient would have wanted, also stands to not rule out one side or the other based on profit from how the court decides the case. possible ulterior motives.
+The court said in these cases they on one side or the other.
+But they take the relatives' arguments at face value and do not rule out one side or the other based on possible ulterior motives.